sandoche/LearningLab-website/README.md

 - [x] Add a add a topic button
 - [x] Add a line about Motive cryptocurrency
 - [ ] Add outcomes examples <
+- [ ] Fix but modal closing itself
 - [ ] Add a newsletter form <
 - [ ] Rework logo, colors, fonts, sizes, add layer opacity to images <
 - [ ] Add logos and update config, update discord and medium <